Kirsty Mitchell (artist): Early life and education

 Mitchell began her higher education at the age of 16 studying History of Art, Fine Art, and Photography.
 At 19 she specialised in 'Costume for Performance'; at the London College of Fashion, gaining a Higher National Diploma with Distinction.
 She continued her studies for a further three years at Ravensbourne College of Art, graduating in 2001 with a First Class Bachelor of Arts Degree with Honours in Fashion Design and Textiles.

-Between the years 1999 and 2001, Mitchell interned at the London studios of British Avant Garde Designers Alexander McQueen and Hussein Chalayan.
+Between the years 1999 and 2001, Mitchell interned in London at the studios of British Avant Garde Designers Alexander McQueen and Hussein Chalayan.
 For the next decade Mitchell worked as a fashion designer specialising in surface decoration and fabric manipulation, spending time in India and China, learning the crafts of beading and embroidery.

 In 2008, her mother Maureen Mitchell was diagnosed with a brain tumour.
 It was during this time, at the age of 32, that Mitchell recalls “the situation was such a trauma… my only way of dealing with it was through the camera”.
 Her mother’s death in November 2008 became the turning point in Mitchell’s life, leading her to become a full-time artist and producing her series 'Wonderland'.